introandroid10/teamproject/README.md

-teamproject
+RSS Reader Android Teamproject
 ===========

 Components
 ----------

-1) ActionBar ( Add link, Refresh, Scroll up, Scroll down )
-Owner:

-2) Home Activity ( List of Feed Sites ) - pull from SQLite or File
+1) Home Activity ( List of Feed Sites ) - pull from RSS feed to SQLite

 Owner: Jesus

-3) Feed List ( RSS from site with RSS )
-4) Full Details View ( Should perhaps be grouped with the Feed List code ?)
+2) Feed Items List Activity - Individual Items from a specific RSS Feed.
+List should display Items from RSS feed.
+Maybe bold or highlight unread (not clicked) items.
+Must update the Feed unread count.
+On click of an individual Item should spawn an Intent to go to Item Full Details View.
+Must pass Item with Intent.

 Owner:

-4) Edit Feed - push to SQLIte
+3) Item Full Details View - Once an individual Feed Item is clicked, a new Activity (or Fragment) should be be launched with the Title, Description, Url (and possibly published date) with the ability to launch an Intent to load the Url in a web browser.

 Owner:

+4) Edit Feed - save to SQLIte

+Owner: Jesus

 Bonus / Additional Features
-5) Access data from API sites such as Canvas or Tumblr
-6) Search feature for other available RSS sites
+5) Search feature for other available RSS sites
+6) Swipe to delete feed.
+Or to mark an item as read.
 7) Other features?

 --- Update from Jesus ----